VectorInstitute/vector-inference/README.md

 #### Custom models

 You can also launch your own custom model as long as the model architecture is [supported by vLLM](https://docs.vllm.ai/en/stable/models/supported_models.html), and make sure to follow the instructions below:
-* Your model weights directory naming convention should follow `$MODEL_FAMILY-$MODEL_VARIANT`.
+* Your model weights directory naming convention should follow `$MODEL_FAMILY-$MODEL_VARIANT` ($MODEL_VARIANT is OPTIONAL).
 * Your model weights directory should contain HuggingFace format weights.
+* You should specify your model configuration by:
-* You should create a custom configuration file for your model and specify its path via setting the environment variable `VEC_INF_CONFIG`
+  * Creating a custom configuration file for your model and specify its path via setting the environment variable `VEC_INF_CONFIG`.
 Check the [default parameters](vec_inf/config/models.yaml) file for the format of the config file.
 All the parameters for the model should be specified in that config file.
+  * Using launch command options to specify your model setup.
 * For other model launch parameters you can reference the default values for similar models using the [`list` command ](#list-command).

 Here is an example to deploy a custom [Qwen2.5-7B-Instruct-1M](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct-1M) model which is not